 How MS Has Aged Me

-They taught me my self worth, and that you truly cannot judge someone based on looks alone.
+They taught me my self-worth, and that you truly cannot judge someone based on looks alone.
 While I looked and acted like a normal adolescent, I struggled deeply to find out why such things were happening to me and how I was going to let them impact my life.
 It wasn’t until I went through college and really dug deep into researching my MS that I finally decided it would no longer impact my life in a negative way.
-It’s as if I finally woke up one day and decided after years of issues that I was going to take this diagnosis and face it head on.
+It’s as if I finally woke up one day and decided, after years of issues, that I was going to take this diagnosis and face it head-on.
 This decision changed my life.
 It has given me a decent handle on who I am, the things I am good at, and the things I love, value, and adore.
 It has also taught me how I want to live.

 I also no longer worry about what everyone else around me is doing or accomplishing.
 I was so worried in the past about other people’s success that it literally stole joy from me for years.
-Now I am free to be me, without anything (especially my disease or others opinions of it) holding me back.
+Now, I am free to be me, without anything (especially my disease or others' opinions of it) holding me back.
 I have officially developed resiliency.
-While in the past criticism, conflict, and the fear of disapproval paralyzed me.
-I let other’s thoughts and opinions rule my life and keep me from going the distance.
+In the past, criticism, conflict, and the fear of disapproval paralyzed me.
+I let others' thoughts and opinions rule my life and keep me from going the distance.
 What others do and say really doesn’t matter in the long run.
-In my opinion now, if people don’t like me or what I do then so be it.
-Difference of opinions no longer rocks my world, and fear of criticism of who I am or the life I lead doesn’t send me away defeated.
+In my opinion, now if people don’t like me or what I do, then so be it.
+Differences of opinions no longer rock my world, and fear of criticism of who I am or the life I lead doesn’t send me away defeated.

 So sure, life isn’t always the wonderful carnival ride you dreamed it would be, but I promise once you find the confidence and security I have, you won’t go back.
 MS and all diseases alike are a hard pill to swallow, but they are also full of life lessons.
 I can assure you, once you find yourself and you find the perfect balance and rhythm with life and everything it hands you then you’ll learn the greatest life lessons.
 You’ll stand taller, laugh louder, and enjoy the small things.
 Life’s a dance, you learn as you go.